 - Elsa y Fred is one of my favourite tapas bars in Barcelona (so far) – it offers an inventive seasonal menu that often blends classic tapas dishes with eclectic ingredients.

 - Santa Catarina Market is a huge food market which was refurbished with an undulating multi-coloured roof in 2005.
 It is right in the middle of the district and a place to buy food: produce, meat, fish etc. However, there are also several tapas bars around the edges.

 Places To Drink In Sant Pere, Santa Caterina I La Ribera

-- The Barcelona Edition hotel has a rooftop terrace bar, which is a great place to get a drink at sunset.
+- The Barcelona Edition hotel has a rooftop terrace bar, which is a great place to get a drink at sunset, and one of the best cocktail bars in Barcelona.
 There are views over the city, with a glimpse of the towers of Barcelona Cathedral.

 - Yurbban Trafalgar Hotel also has a rooftop bar I was keen to visit – but unfortunately, it was closed on my last visit (possibly April’s weather was too unpredictable to open it)